 - Gravity Forms – This is without question the best WordPress plugin for forms.
 There is no competition.
 This form creates posts, allows image and media uploads, allows conditional logic, and so much more.
 It is the all-in-one form plugin for WordPress.

 - MaxBlog Press Affiliate Ninja – This WordPress plugin is amazing as it massively cuts down on the amount of time it takes to promote affiliate products throughout your site.
 It converts keywords that you identify, tracks clicks, and much more.
 You won’t have to keep chasing down your affiliate links when they’re all stored in your WordPress dashboard and doing the work for you.

 - WP-DBManager – This little gem is amazing for backing up your website.
-It actually has quite a few functions that it can perform but perhaps it’s most impressive feature is it’s ability to email the entire WordPress database to me every day.
+It has quite a few functions that it can perform but perhaps it’s most impressive feature is it’s the ability to email the entire WordPress database to me every day.

 - WP-PageNavi – Those ‘Older Posts’ and ‘Newer Posts’ links are boring.
 With WP-PaveNavi you can get page buttons so users can go directly to whichever page they want.
 Plus they look a lot better than plain little links.

 Read Also: Learn to Add PageNavi to Twenty Eleven WordPress Theme?

 - SEO Smart Links – Do you inter-link your articles?
 You should.
 Linking within an article to other articles is a great way to build Page Rank throughout your site and it’s a great way to get readers to find your other articles on similar subjects.
 This plugin will interlink keywords to your other articles for you.